-After that, you will visit Namsan Hanok Village which you may find it interesting that this traditional Korean village is located between modern skyscrapers.
+After that, you will visit Namsan Hanok Village, and you may find it interesting that this traditional Korean village is located between modern skyscrapers.
 This village has five restored traditional Korean houses, a pavilion, a pond, and a time capsule as well, making it a perfect spot to take a leisure walk.

-Also, Enjoy the panoramic view of Seoul and the surrounding areas at the Observatory of N-Seoul Tower which is one of the famous attraction since it opened to the public on October 15, 1980.
+Also, enjoy the panoramic view of Seoul and the surrounding areas at the Observatory of N-Seoul Tower, which has been a famous attraction since it opened to the public on October 15, 1980.

 Get back to the hotel.